kwertyops/byte-of-python/src/list_methods.md

 `pop()->List_type`

-The `pop()` method removes the *last* element of a list.
+The call `your_list.pop()` removes the *last* element of a list.
 It returns the value that was stored there.
 You can alternately pass an integer parameter (`pop(index)->List_type`), which will remove and return the value stored at the index.
 The program crashes with an `IndexError` if an invalid index is passed.
 The following example shows how to call `pop()` and looks at the values that are returned.

 ```python
 values = [81, 59, 42, 65, 72, 42, 42, 21]